-Ralf A. Scherschmidt is the portfolio manager of the International Opportunities Fund.
+Ralf A. Scherschmidt is the portfolio manager of the International Opportunities Fund and the Focused International Growth Fund.
 Ralf A. Scherschmidt joined The Oberweis Funds in 2006 in conjunction with the International Opportunities Fund.
 Prior to joining the Funds, Ralf A. Scherschmidt worked as an analyst with Jetstream Capital, LLC from 2005 to 2006 and Aragon Global Management, LLC from 2004 to 2005.
 From 1999 to 2002, Ralf A. Scherschmidt was an analyst and then an executive with NM Rothschild & Sons Limited.
 Ralf A. Scherschmidt has an M.B.A. from Harvard University and a bachelor's degree from Georgetown University.